Soughtlin/AS-MEM/README.md

 ```

 ### Testing
-We also provided finetuned checkpoints for each video dataset.
-Please download the [saved_model.tar](https://drive.google.com/file/d/1mq6fg69Ofm32-1HjEunoFtPg8ymAIcOp/view?usp=sharing) and unzip it.
 For the test script corresponding to each dataset, provide the path to the extracted checkpoint to execute the evaluation.
 ```bash
 bash run_scripts/${dataset}/test.sh ${checkpoint_path}